Web Analytics Made Easy -

 - If prioritarianism can be replaced by utilitarianism in general, then

-- prioritarianism with negative totals can be replaced by negative utilitarianism in particular (chapter 5)
+- prioritarianism with negative totals can be replaced by negative utilitarianism in particular:

 - In prioritarianism compassion and risk-aversion are expressed by a non-linear weighting function.